State of Mexico: Locations and ecosystems

-About seventy percent of the state has a temperate moist climate, which consists of the highlands of the Toluca Valley and the areas around Texcoco in the north, the Toluca Valley and the areas around Texcoco.
-Average year-round temperature varies between 12C and 18C with annual precipitation above 700 millimeters.
-Higher elevations, about 13% of the state, in the center and east of the state have a semicold climate with average temperatures below 16C.
-Hotter climes are in the relative lowlands in the southwest, with an average temperature of between 18C and 22C, and constitute about eight percent of the territory.
-The hottest regions occupy five percent of the state in the extreme southwest with temperatures averaging over 22C.
-The coldest areas in the highest elevations such as the Nevado de Toluca, Popocatepetl, and Iztaccihuatl.
+About seventy percent of the state has a temperate moist climate, which consists of the highlands of the Toluca Valley and the areas around Texcoco in the north, the Toluca Valley, and the areas around Texcoco.
+Average year-round temperature varies between 12°C and 18°C with annual precipitation above 700 millimeters.
+Higher elevations, about 13% of the state, in the center and east of the state have a semi-cold climate with average temperatures below 16°C. Hotter climes are in the relatively lowlands in the southwest, with an average temperature of between 18°C and 22°C, and constitute about eight percent of the territory.
+The hottest regions occupy five percent of the state in the extreme southwest with temperatures averaging over 22°C. The coldest areas are in the highest elevations, such as the Nevado de Toluca, Popocatepetl, and Iztaccihuatl.
 Snow can be found on these elevations year-round.
 There are some arid areas along the borders of Hidalgo and Tlaxcala with annual precipitation between 500 and 700 milliliters.

 Due to the various climates, the state has a wide variety of flora.
 609,000 hectares are covered in trees, most of which are in the temperate and cold climates of the state.
 In the extreme southwest of the state, rainforests can be found and desert plants in the Hidalgo border area.
 In the highest altitudes, such as the peak of the Nevada de Toluca, alpine grassland can be found.
 In the extreme west, some forests receive thousands of monarch butterflies each winter.

 The state has 49 environmentally protected areas, with the most important being the Nevado de Toluca National Park.
 Other important areas include the state parks of Otomi-Mazahua, Sierra Morelos, and Nahuatlaca-Matlatzinca.
 The Bosencheve National Park extends into Mexico State from Michoacán and is one of the major monarch butterfly sanctuaries.
 At the far east is the Iztaccíhuatl–Popocatépetl National Park which is shared with the neighboring state of Puebla.